 - int?
 PriorityOverride – If specified, this will override the Priority value of the Impact Object(s) this data is sent to.

 - GameObject ThisObject – The object that originated the interaction.
 Typically this game object will have an IImpactObject component attached to it.

 - GameObject OtherObject – The object we are interacting with.
 May or may not have an IImpactObject component attached to it.

-Typically you do not need to create a custom implementation of IInteractionData, but you are absolutely able to do so if you have extra data that you need to send.
-However to use the extra data you will need to write a custom Impact Interaction or IInteractionResult that knows about the extra properties.
-These will be covered in upcoming sections.
+Typically you do not need to create a custom implementation of IInteractionData, but you are absolutely able to do so if you need to implement certain things differently.

 Custom Impact Interactions